Vegan Cornbread Muffins (Soft and Fluffy)

 Gluten Free Cornbread Muffins – Vegan

-- 1 cup (148g) All Purpose Gluten Free Flour Mix (NOT Baking Mix)
+- 1 cup all purpose flour, (148g) OR All Purpose Gluten Free Flour Mix (NOT Baking Mix)

 - 1/2 teaspoon baking soda